Skip to content

 multi_einsum(*contractions) -> list[torch.Tensor]

 Execute several contractions in one call.
 Each contraction is a tuple of (subscripts, *operands).
-The result preserves input order.
-In future versions the planner will reuse intermediates across contractions when they share operands (tracked in #19).
+Results are returned in input order.

 results = trntensor.multi_einsum(